Jude-ops/Jude-ops/README.md

 - 🌱 I’m currently learning Full Stack Web Development

-- ✨ Aspiring to be a Data Scientist & Machine Learning Professional.
+- ✨ Aspiring to be a DevOps and Cloud Engineer.

-- 💞️ I’m looking to collaborate on Front-end development projects and Technical Writing work
+- 💞️ I’m looking to collaborate on Full Stack development projects and Technical Writing work

 - 📫 You can reach me via my email - mbaj790@gmail.com
 <!---